Baking Hermann

 Instructions

 • When the chickpeas have around 10 mins left, heat 3 tablespoons of the olive oil over medium heat in a large casserole.
-Peel the garlic and sauté them until golden (3-4 minutes), then transfer to the jug of a large blender.
+Peel the remaining garlic cloves and sauté them whole until golden (3-4 minutes), then transfer to the jug of a large blender.
 Now toast the bread in the residue oil until golden on both sides (3-4 minutes), chop it into chunks and add to the blender jug as well.

 • Heat the remaining 3 tablespoons of oil over medium heat in the casserole.
 Peel and roughly chop the onion and sauté in the oil until it begins to turn golden (8-10 minutes).
 Meanwhile, cut the potatoes into bite-sized chunks, roughly chop the spinach, grate the tomatoes and discard the skins (or eat as a snack with olive oil and salt), setting everything aside in separate bowls.